 For many people, a professional installation is the ideal method of bathroom floor installation, especially for types of bathroom flooring that require grout.

 II.
 More Details

 Here are some other important factors to consider when buying bathroom flooring.

 Think about the overall style of your bathroom when selecting your flooring.
 For example, if you’re going for a modern look, try a modern material like concrete, granite stone tile, or terrazzo.
 Those who want a more traditional look should consider flooring materials such as natural hardwood, engineered hardwood, and porcelain tile.

 B. Cost and Budget

-If you’re not up for a DIY job, expect to pay somewhere between $5 and $10 per square foot for installation, depending upon the specifics of the job.
+If you’re not up for installing your flooring yourself, expect to pay somewhere between $5 and $10 per square foot for installation, depending upon the specifics of the job.

 III.
 Where to Buy Bathroom Flooring Online